The five worst opportunities for passive income - Breaking Latest News

 If I wanted to optimize my earnings from these ads, I would have to invest in more visitors.
 This would require additional investment of time marketing the blog, search engine optimization and even money for Google and Facebook ads to get the URL visible to more people.

-Given that I would need to dedicate about 10-15 hours a week and invest a few thousand dollars working with an SEO expert and running ads to get more traffic, it could take a very long time to get a generate significant passive income.
+Given that I would have to put in about 10-15 hours a week and invest a few thousand dollars working with an SEO expert and running ads to get more traffic, it could take a very long time to get a generate significant passive income.
 This source of income is only viable if you have heavy, recurring website traffic or want to invest time and money in growing the website.
 In my case, it wasn’t worth the time and effort.

 5. Make money from credit card bonuses